Deaod/NewCTF/README.md

 The game might first go into Advantage, then into Overtime if the resolution of Advantage resulted in a drawn game.

 ## Building
-1. Open a command line window, go to your UnrealTournament installation folder and clone this repository using `git clone https://github.com/Deaod/NewCTF.git NewCTFv16`
+1. Open a command line window, go to your UnrealTournament installation folder and clone this repository using `git clone https://github.com/Deaod/NewCTF.git`
-2. Use build.bat to build a new NewCTFv16.u, which will also be copied to the System folder of this repository
+2. Use build.bat to build a new NewCTF.u, which will also be copied to the System folder of this repository